primordial-analytics/primordial-analytics.github.io/README.md

 the accuracy or completeness of any information on this site or found by following any link on this site.

-This website is provided “as-is” without any representations or warranties, express or implied.
+This website is provided "as-is" without any representations or warranties, express or implied.
 The Owner makes no representations or warranties in relation to this website or the information and materials provided on this website.